Rodrigo Constantino

-Rodrigo Constantino dos Santos (born 4 July 1976) is a Brazilian writer, columnist, and political commentator.
+Rodrigo Constantino dos Santos (born 4 July 1976) is a Brazilian economist, writer, columnist, and political commentator.

 He is the president of the Brazilian Liberal Institute and a founding member of the Instituto Millennium.
 He collaborated with important media such as Veja, Valor Econômico, O Globo, Isto é, currently is a political commentator for Jovem Pan and writes a daily column for Gazeta do Povo.
 Among the many books he has written include the best seller Esquerda Caviar; Contra a maré vermelha and Confissões de um ex-libertário.
 Since 2015 Constantino resides in the United States, in the city of Weston, Florida.

 Rodrigo is known for his extreme conservative views, being one of the main references in Brazilian journalism in far-right.

 Academic life

 Constantino graduated in 1998 from the Pontifical Catholic University of Rio de Janeiro (PUC-RJ), and in 2000 obtained a Master of Business Administration (MBA) in Finance from Ibmec in Rio de Janeiro.